divijg19/Grimoire/README.md

 # Grimoire

 Project Grimoire is a small, CLI-first persistence engine and interactive RPG shell.
-It provides a minimal, deterministic bridge between an in-memory Python state (simple `dict` objects) and a human-editable JSON file on disk.
-The implementation is intentionally compact and zero-dependency so it can be studied, extended, and later ported to systems languages (Go, Zig) as part of a polyglot learning roadmap.

-This README is synchronized to the current `main.py` and documents the REPL, one-shot commands, gameplay mechanics, persistence behaviour, admin features, constants, and useful examples.
+It began as a compact, zero-dependency Python reference implementation (the original `main.py`) that stores a deterministic in-memory state and persists it to a human-editable JSON file.
+The codebase has since been refactored into Go to exercise a clean-architecture, local-first, typed implementation:

+- Python reference: `main.py` (historical, still present for reference and portability examples)
+- Go refactor: `cmd/grimoire` (binary entrypoint) and `internal/` (pure engine, ports, adapters, and CLI UI)

+This README documents the project broadly (design, commands, mechanics, persistence) and includes notes for both the original Python implementation and the current Go refactor.

 ---